Dr Myriam Rapior

-Vice President German Federation for the Environment and Nature Conservation (BUND) – Friends of the Earth Germany
+Vice President German Federation for the Environment and Nature Conservation (BUND) – Friends of the Earth Germany; Co-founder of kuyua

-Myriam Rapior was appointed to the German Council for Sustainable Development in January 2023.
+In 2022, Rapior was awarded the German Environmental Prize for her work in the Future Commission on Agriculture and was appointed to the German Council for Sustainable Development in 2023.

 Let’s get to it: What does sustainability mean to you?
 What do you associate with the term?